L7G9/stateless_web_app_02/README.md

 ---

 Builds on [Stateless WebApp #1](https://github.com/L7G9/stateless_webapp_01) by using an application load balancer to access multiple EC2 instances in a target group.
-Uses the default VPC instead of creating a VPC and subnets fron scratch.
+Uses the default VPC instead of creating a VPC and subnets from scratch.
 Creates an alias record in a Route53 hosted zone enabling users to connect to the website via the load balancer using a URL.

 Because this project is larger than Stateless WebApp #1 it has been divided into the following 5 modules...
 - [network](https://github.com/L7G9/stateless_webapp_02/tree/main/modules/network)